-- Submit your application and payment.
+- Submit your proof and application.

-- Update your Good-to-Go! account, if you have one.
+- Update your Good-to-Go! account, if needed.

-- Renew your plates yearly
+- Renew your plates.

 You must be a WA state vehicle owner and one of the following:

-- Active duty military employee,
+- Active duty military employee

-- Washington National Guard member,
+- Washington National Guard member

-- Spouse of deceased veteran, or
+- Spouse of deceased veteran

-- Family member of one of the above.
+- Family member of one of the above

 Contact a vehicle licensing office to find out the total cost of your plates.

-- Military ID,
+- Military ID

 4. Remember to update your Good To Go! account

-5. Renew your plates yearly
+5. Renew your plates

 You must renew your plates every year, even if you're not using the vehicle.
 If you have personalized plates, see Personalized plates.